Day for Night: Cornish, the Apple of Our Eye

 A few trips in the old green Squareback through western Maine in the 1980s had introduced us to Cornish, and though for a while our visits were much less frequent, the town stayed with us.
 The big rambling wooden buildings, the trees drooping heavily over the park, the hard curve over the mill dam into downtown.
 But back then I had neither the knowledge nor the curiosity to appreciate the town’s story in any depth.

 Another part of the appeal for me, I’m ashamed to report, is that Cornish is somewhat past those prosperous days.
-It’s doing OK, but not booming, and I like Cornish better for its having failed to become a theme park of itself, even though the downtown businesses are largely given over to tourist appeal: the Cornish Inn, two restaurants (downtown traffic seemingly can’t support three), a flower-and-wine shop, a bead shop, a gem shop — and way more antique stores than any town of 1,500 really needs.
+It’s doing OK, but not booming, and I like Cornish better for its having failed to become a theme park of itself, even though the downtown businesses are largely given over to tourist appeal, including the regionally popular restaurant Krista’s and way more antique stores than any town of 1,500 really needs.

 Meanwhile, all the essential services have fled west from downtown to a district where there’s open land for parking lots.